synergylabs/BuildingDepot/buildingdepot/Documentation/source/centralservice.rst

 abstractions of RealWorld sensors/actuators (such as a ‘building average temperature sensor’).
 Virtual and RealWorld points are treated identically within the CentralService, with differences occurring at the level of connectors (see Connectors document for interfacing between the CentralService and sensors).
-In Giotto, each point is given a UUID (universally unique ID) and metadata is associated with it using tags.
+In BuildingDepot, each point is given a UUID (universally unique ID) and metadata is associated with it using tags.

 Tags are key value pairs associated with a point.
 For example, an office temperature sensor would be associated with tags like “Room = 300”, “Type = Temperature Sensor”, “Unit = Fahrenheit” and so on.
 Tags themselves can refer to complex entities and be associated with other tags.
 For example, Room 300 can be associated with its metadata such as area and usage type .
-Tags form the core of Giotto metadata, and are used for searching and defining permissions.
+Tags form the core of BuildingDepot metadata, and are used for searching and defining permissions.

-Giotto supports pre­defined tag types that acts as a template for a user to start tagging entities in a building.
+BuildingDepot supports pre­defined tag types that acts as a template for a user to start tagging entities in a building.
 These templates are provided to support standard naming convention, such as the tags defined by Project Haystack2.
-These tags are also used as the key search mechanism within Giotto.
+These tags are also used as the key search mechanism within BuildingDepot.
 Using REST APIs, users can query for individual entities based on single tag (such as a Room = 300) or based on more complex combinations of tags (Room = 300 and Type = Occupancy and Building = Example_Building).
 All entities which meet the requirements of the search are returned as JSON objects which contain their UUID, tags, and Metadata.
-In addition to tags on entities, Giotto also utilizes context based tags for Users.
+In addition to tags on entities, BuildingDepot also utilizes context based tags for Users.
 Depending on how a user logs in (e.g. with or without admin privileges) they will have a context tag added to determine the privileges that they enjoy (user credentials).
 Users groups are created by assigning a user­group tag to each user which is part of the group.
 This is of particular